fbpx Skip to content

 6. Search for the Object: After 30 compressions, uncover the person’s mouth and carefully search for any visible blockages.
 If you spot the object causing the choking, try a gentle sweep with your fingers to remove it.
 Avoid blind finger sweeps or forceful maneuvers that could push the obstruction deeper.

-7. Resume CPR: If the obstruction is not visible or cannot be easily removed, resume chest compressions immediately after the brief search.
+7. Resume CPR: If the obstruction is not visible or cannot be easily removed, resume chest compressions immediately after the brief search to treat choking.

 8. Repeat the Cycles: Keep repeating cycles of 30 chest compressions, followed by checking the airway and attempting to remove any visible obstructions until professional help arrives or the person starts breathing normally.